innevator/VideoPlayer/Readme.md

 * VideoPlayerTests
   * tests for VideoPlayer
 * iOSVideoPlayer
-  * iOS app using UIKit
+  * iOS app using UIKit, if you want to test the app, please use this target

 **Functionalities**